SpongeBobSun/ReactNative-TL-DR/what-is-native-module.md

 }
 ```

-Now we have saved our native module instances, let's continue the initialize part of `RCTCxxBridge`.
+Now we have saved our native module instances \( wrapped by RCTModuleData \) , let's continue the initialize part of `RCTCxxBridge`.

 _RCTCxxBridge.mm_